India-Sweden Relations

 BILATERAL INSTITUTIONAL COOPERATION MECHANISMS

 A range of MoUs and bilateral Agreements exist covering sectors including Science & Technology; Healthcare, Sustainable Urban Development, Renewable Energy, Railways; Space, Polar Science, and Defence.
 There are a number of Joint Working Groups (JWG) established under many of these MoUs.
-There also exist agreements on avoidance of Double Taxation, Bilateral Investment Protection and Air Services
+There also exist agreements on avoidance of Double Taxation, Bilateral Investment Protection and Air Services.

 During the visit of State Secretary for Foreign Trade to India in March 2023, two MoUs were signed – between SERB (Science & Engg Research Board) with STINT (Swedish Foundation for International Cooperation in Research & Higher Education), and MIDC (Maharashtra Industrial Development Corporation) and SIBC (Sweden India Business Council).